Build robots and contraptions! Experiment with mechatronics using Arduino and LEGO Mindstorms NXT!

 We have many more video examples with code and instructions.

-The kit contains a Bricktronics Shield printed circuit board, six custom injection-molded NXT-compatible sockets, five long jumpers, two female four-pin headers, two 0.1 uF ceramic capacitors, two TIP120s, a DPDT switch, a 6mm push button, two 100 kΩ resistors, two 1 kΩ resistors, a 100 uF electrolytic capacitor, a 10 uF electrolytic capactitor, two 1N4001 diodes, a MCP23017 I2C I/O expander, a L293D H-Bridge chip, a 28-pin DIP socket, and headers.
+The the shield uses a custom-designed printed circuit board, six custom injection-molded NXT-compatible sockets, five long jumpers, two female four-pin headers, two 0.1 uF ceramic capacitors, two TIP120s, a DPDT switch, a 6mm push button, two 100 kΩ resistors, two 1 kΩ resistors, a 100 uF electrolytic capacitor, a 10 uF electrolytic capactitor, two 1N4001 diodes, a MCP23017 I2C I/O expander, a L293D H-Bridge chip, a 28-pin DIP socket, and header pins.

 The contents are also listed and explained individually on the Parts List.

-The Bricktronics Shield can be purchased in two kit configurations–either pre-assembled and tested, or as a DIY soldering kit.
-Either configuration uses standard male pin headers to connect the shield with the Arduino.
+The Bricktronics Shield is sold pre-assembled and tested.
+It uses standard male pin headers to connect the shield with the Arduino.
 Due to component height, it is not possible to stack another shield on top of the Bricktronics Shield.
 The shield includes an extra set of holes next to the main header pin holes, which can be used with a set of female header pins to plug in non-LEGO motors and sensors.

 What you need

 The Bricktronics Shield connects an Arduino to LEGO NXT motors and sensors.
 Arduino, motors, sensors and NXT cables are not included.
 The Mindstorms NXT 2.0 set includes three motors, two touch sensors, one color sensor, one ultrasonic sensor, and a variety of NXT cables.